 Weekend and late night opening hours

 Buying a house in Leicestershire

 Home to a little over one million residents, Leicestershire is a mid-sized county at the heart of England.
 It takes its name from its county town of Leicester, the area’s largest settlement, which is located at its centre.
-Other popular spots include the university town of Loughborough, as well as quaint Melton Mowbray, a settlement famous for its food.
+Other popular spots include the university town of Loughborough, the rural district of Harborough, the conveniently located town of Hinckley, and Melton Mowbray, a settlement famous for its food.
 At My Home Move Conveyancing, we’ve been expanding our knowledge of markets like Leicestershire’s since 2001, enabling us to bring every one of our clients a specialist, fixed fee conveyancing service.

 Our Conveyancing Service